 The whole idea here is that you need to be able to complete the work that gets you closer to your goal.
 (Well crafted goals are another topic that I’ll tell you about next week.)

 It’s so much more important to work on the right things to be effective than to complete work quickly.

 Efficiency is the ability to do work fast.
 And if you’re able to do work fast that isn’t getting you closer to your goals, who cares.
 It’s not really helpful if you’re not accomplishing your goals or at least getting closer to them.

 If you want to do something interesting — accomplish something big — then you need to do the right things to reach your goals.
-The speed and efficiency isn’t very important.
+The speed and efficiency aren’t very important.
 I know everyone is in a hurry, but when you focus on speed, you start making compromises.
-Those compromises can be bad for the long term vision.
+Those compromises can be bad for the long-term vision.

 Each of these productivity posts will have an exercise to do or a thing you can implement.

 It’s super important to try this stuff — execution is the most important part.

 So try it.

 Adapt the ideas to suit you and your style.

 What is important is seldom urgent and what is urgent is seldom important.